Piggey/osu-thumbnail-generator/README.md

 ### TODO

-osu api v2 coming soon, porting to v2 maybe?
+> port to osu api v2 when it comes out
+> scale arist and title text so it fits the thumbnail
+> add PP score to the thumbnail